 Basically, for criminal liability to attach to California Health and Safety Code section 11379.6, the prosecutor must prove the following two elements:

-The defendant had dominion, control, or ownership of illicit substance.
+The defendant had dominion, control, or ownership of illicit substances.

-The defendant had a mental realization and desire to manufacture illicit substance.
+The defendant had a mental realization and desire to manufacture illicit substances.